lake-afton-public-observatory/volunteer-handbook/README.md

 ### Install Python Packages

 **Short-cut**: to install *ALL* pip dependencies:
-The following *must* be done from your local github\lapo-volunteer-handbook project folder, where the pip-dependencies.txt exists...
+The following *must* be done from your local github\volunteer-handbook project folder, where the pip-dependencies.txt exists...

 ```python
 pip install -r pip-dependencies.txt